Advanced Wireless Communications and Networks

 Biography

 His research at the CCSL at KAUST focuses on efficient architectures for computing and communications systems, with an emphasis on wireless systems.
-This research spans several application domains, including low-power mobile systems, machine learning platforms, sensor networks, body area networks, and critical infrastructure networks.
+His research spans several application domains, including low-power mobile systems, machine learning platforms, sensor networks, body area networks, and critical infrastructure networks.

 An active participant in the academic community, Eltawil has served on the technical program and steering committees for numerous workshops, symposia and conferences focused on low-power computing and wireless communication system design.
 He is a recipient of several prestigious awards and grants, including the NSF CAREER grant for his research in low-power computing and communication systems.